Last Updated on

 Before I talk about how to see if your content is being pinned on Pinterest, I want to tell you about a WordPress plugin that I have just recently purchased.

-The plugin is called Social Warfare.
-It is a payed plugin for WordPress for social shares.
+The plugin is called Social Warfare. (affiliate link) It is a paid plugin for WordPress for social shares.
 It is very reasonable and worth every penny I have spent on it.

 I have had the plugin for about three months and several of my posts already have received over one thousand shares to Pinterest, Facebook, Twitter, Google+ and Reddit.

-I highly recommend Social Warfare for your social share plugin.
+I highly recommend Social Warfare (affiliate link) for your social share plugin.

-If you are trying to build an online presence, you will want to make it easy for your audience to share content they enjoy.
-Social Warfare does that and more.
+If you are trying to build an online presence, you will want to make it easy for your audience to share the content they enjoy.
+Social Warfare (affiliate link) does that and more.

 They allow you to create “hidden” images that will be shared on social media.
 So for example, I will create an optimized image for Pinterest, insert the image in the Pinterest share section provided by Social Warfare and that image will be pinned every time someone shares my post on Pinterest.